Knossos Palace: a plunge into the heart of Minoan civilization

 Frescoes in exceptional color

 The Linear A tablets found at Knossos are an unsolved mystery.
 Their origin and purpose remain unknown.
-This writing system remains undeciphered to this day.
+This writing system has yet to be deciphered.
 One of the big questions surrounding these tablets is their role in Minoan administration, and why they have remained incomprehensible despite numerous efforts to decipher them.

 The "war frescoes": evidence of a peaceful but militant civilization

-Although the Minoan civilization is often perceived as peaceful, some of the frescoes discovered at Knossos show scenes of battle and conflict.
-This raises interesting questions: were they a peaceful people, or were they preparing for confrontation despite their prosperity?
-The frescoes show warriors wearing helmets and armor.
-They remind us that even advanced civilizations face military challenges.
+Although Minoan civilization is often perceived as peaceful, some of the frescoes discovered at Knossos show scenes of battle and conflict.
+This raises some interesting questions: were they a peaceful people, or were they preparing for confrontation despite their prosperity?
+These frescoes show warriors wearing helmets and armor.
+They are a reminder that even advanced civilizations face military challenges.

 The columns of Knossos Palace have an inverted design.
-They are wider at the top than at the bottom, in contrast to classical architecture where columns are wider at the base.
-This unusual shape could symbolize fertility or a link with nature, demonstrating the originality of the Minoans’ approach to architecture.
+They are wider at the top than at the bottom, unlike classical architecture where columns are wider at the base.
+This unusual shape could symbolize fertility or a link with nature, demonstrating the originality of the Minoans’ architectural approach.

 Practical information for visiting Knossos